Annotation cards

 What an annotation card shows

-An annotation card presents a detected issue in a compact format.
-It typically includes:
+An annotation card presents a detected finding in a compact format.
+It includes:

-• a short description of the visual difference
+• a short title describing the visual difference

 • a comparison between the expected (design) and actual (webpage) values